-IFRS 16 The new standard will replace IAS 17 Leases and eliminates the classification of leases as either operating or finance leases by the lessee.
+The new standard will replace IAS 17 Leases and eliminates the classification of leases as either operating or finance leases by the lessee.
 The treatment of leases by the lessee will require capitalization of all leases resulting in an accounting treatment similar to finance leases under IAS 17 Leases.
 Exemptions for leases of very low value or short- term leases will be applicable.
 The new standard will result in an increase in lease assets and liabilities for the lessee.

 Under the new standard the treatment of all lease expense is aligned in the statement of earnings with depreciation, and an interest component recognized for each lease, in line with finance lease accounting under 17 Leases.
 IFRS 16 will be applied prospectively for annual periods beginning on January 1, 2019.
+The Company has yet to assess the full impact of IFRS 16.